TristanWellman/Vstat/README.md

 # NOTE:
 This my not work on your system. for example the "timezone" file may not work on all arch systems.
 I may update this in the future with a nicer looks and more info, I will probably make an update soon that allows it to still run if it failes to grab a file like "timezone".

+You may need to configure the "local ip" command in the code if it looks weird on your system.

 If you know or think you have the timezone file then you can go into the code and un-comment the cuncks of code in the "info" function.

 as of now this is made only for arch distros and some debian like raspbianOS.